deviator/serialport/README.md

 ### SerialPort

-Library provides simple work with serial port for Posix and Windows.
+Library provides simple **async** work with serial port for Posix and Windows.

 Simple usage: